 Alright, so that was just a quick background; now for the good stuff.

-Not only has Google made modifications to nofollow, but they’ve also created two new link attributes: sponsored, and UGC, or user-generated content.
+Not only has Google made modifications to nofollow, but they’ve also created two new link attributes.
+These are sponsored, and UGC, or user-generated content.

 The rel=“sponsored” attribute can be given to outbound links on your site that are part of advertisements or sponsorships, or any other compensation agreement.